 You can gauge the backlink’s authority by using metrics like domain rating and URL rating.

-If you’re building/attracting quality backlinks to your first page ranking webpage, then both of these scores should keep increasing with time.
+If your link building efforts are successfully extending to your first page ranking webpage, then both of these scores should keep increasing with time.

 You can also setup email notifications from your Ahrefs dashboard.